chrisbroski/frogeye/README.md

 Not only was Walter a fascinating person, but the results of the frog eye study jibed with [my own work on AI](http://behaviorallogic.com/foundation).
 The powerful simplicity of image processing in a frog's retina inspired me to attempt to build a simulation.

-The gist of the paper is that we probably think the eye works like a camera:
+The gist of the paper is that most people probably think that the eye works like a camera:

 <img src="img/retina1.png" alt="camera eye">